Dust from Sahara desert sweeps over Europe, turning the sky a rusty brown

 when you live in rainy London and a Sahara dust storm blows into town 😕 pic.twitter.com/CYRDufcvou— ☁️ (@south_slice) March 16, 2022

 On Thursday morning, computer models indicate skies over Germany will be filled with dust, which will shift over Italy, the Czech Republic and Poland during the afternoon.
-A very acute amount of dust will even make it into the Arctic Circle, but will quickly dissolve and become diffuse.
+Some dust will even make it into the Arctic Circle but will quickly dissolve and become diffuse.
 Rain in southern Norway may help to “scavenge” some of the dust aerosols out of the air.
 Isolated showers over the Mediterranean Sea may also wash a bit of dust out of the atmosphere.

 Friends of mine are skiing in Austria this week there's a strong southerly flow putting Sahara desert sand all over the snow.
 Pretty wild. #Sahara pic.twitter.com/zAZKy0L57M— Dave Epstein (@growingwisdom) March 16, 2022